MrThearMan/drf-pipeline-views/docs/quickstart.md

 ## Logic Blocks

-Pipeline logic can be grouped into blocks:
+Pipeline logic, as well as serializers, can be grouped into blocks:

 ```python
 class SomeView(GetMixin, BaseAPIView):